Evan Spiegel on building products people love and leading creative teams

 When Evan was 23, Mark Zuckerberg offered him $3 billion to buy Snapchat, but he said no. He believed in the product and wanted to build something different.
 He kept the team small, creative, and focused on innovation.

-The 10 commandments for entrepreneurs
+The ten commandments

 These are a set of principles and lessons that helped make Snapchat what it is today: